See for Yourself. Take a Tour.

 What does the Snack Shack offer?

-During a typical non-COVID season, our Snack Shack located in the pool complex, typically offers Cottage Inn Pizza, ice cream, a variety of beverages, and miscellaneous sundries.
+During a typical non-COVID season, our Snack Shack (located in the pool complex), typically offers pizza, ice cream, a variety of beverages, and miscellaneous sundries.

 What payment types does the Club accept?

-The club accepts credit cards, checks, ACH (for annual dues and initiation fees only), and cash payments.
+The club accepts credit cards, checks, and cash payments.

 What is the “refer a member” program?

 Referrals are the most effective way to expand our membership community, which in turn strengthens friendships and maintains revenue for general operations and improvements.

 Members who refer a new member that completes the equity membership process (full equity payment required) receive $100 in Club credit!